ychen595/MSiA_400_G12/README.md

 	- For the store data, we worked on Dillards' store location by state.

-	- For the SKU data XXXX
+	- For the SKU data XXX

+	- For the relationship between SKU and store data, we took a look at the distribution of cost price and retial price for each SKU.
+Also, we found out there were various SKUs whose either cost price or retail price was zero and assumed that they might be some special SKUs.

 - We formulated two plausible business questions: